boomcan90/store/README.rst

 .. _virtualenv: https://virtualenv.pypa.io/en/stable/installation/

 If you are using conda:
-You shouldn't need to do anything here.

 You just need to know how to create a virtual environment in conda for python.

 Creation, activation and deactivation.